rvk01/deflux/README.md

 [InfluxDB v1 configuration](#influx1compat).

 When the `fillvalues` functionality is enabled, deflux will write the last reported value of the REST API, if a sensor has not reported any new measurement after `fillinterval`.
-We assume that the sensor is working as long as deCON reports a `lastseen` time stamp not older than the configured `lastseentimeout`.
+We assume that the sensor is working as long as deCONZ reports a `lastseen` time stamp not older than the configured `lastseentimeout`.
 The config values of `fillinterval` and `lastseentimeout` should be set to anything parse-able by Go's [`time.ParseDuration` function](https://pkg.go.dev/time#ParseDuration).
 With `initialfill` set to true, the application writes measurements from the REST API to the database when it starts.

+By default, deflux tries to load the config from `deflux.yml` in the current working directory.
+If the file is not present, it tries `/etc/deflux.yml`.
+You can provide a custom location with the `--config` command line flag.

 The default log level of the application is `warning`.
 You can set the `-loglevel=` flag to make it a more verbose: